-why do I sweat so much weating is a natural phenomenon.
+Sweating is a natural phenomenon.
 It is how the body regulates its temperature.
 While working out or enjoying a sauna our body sweat glands enlarge which is normal.
-But when I sleep?
+But why do I sweat so much when I sleep?
 This question comes in your mind more than often when you start to sweat abnormally at the night.
 Waking up sweating, especially in the middle of the night does not happen to someone in routine.
 There could be several reasons behind the late-night sweats.
 It could be a hormonal problem or a psychological one or even something related to your fitness and health.

 When to be concerned about night sweats